WokLibCodeClub/Rock-Paper-Scissors-with-Turtles/Step5-Keeping-score-trinket/README2.md

 # Step 5 - Keeping the score - Part 2

-## Displaying the who won on the screen
+## Displaying who won on the screen

 The code up to now is *printing* the result of the game in the text window, but we'd really like to display the result in the graphics area.
 We can do this using the ```label``` turtle (which we've already used several times to write text onto the screen).